KenyaChauche/subreddit-classification/README.md

 - Code and executive summary must be in a clearly commented Jupyter Notebook.
 - You must submit your slide deck.
 - You must, at minimum, have a link to your slides and a link to your Jupyter notebook on your personal static site.
 - Materials must be submitted by 10:00 a.m.
-Friday, February 23rd EST.
+Friday, June 1st EST.

 ---